sovoius/TabInventory-Fabric-Port-1.16.1/README.md

 ## Behavior
 - Pressing TAB closes any handled container screen
+- This mod mirrors vanilla ESC behavior but only for the inventory keybind.
 - Only triggers if TAB is bound to the inventory key
 - Does not affect chat or menus
 - No tick-based logic